mdavids/rfc/content/draft-davids-forsalereg-16.md

 A tag name length of 4 characters is **RECOMMENDED** for consistency with the initial tag set and to maintain compact record formats.

-Tags beginning with the character "x" are reserved for for development and testing.
+Tags beginning with the character "x" are reserved for development and testing.

 ## Content Limitations {#contentlimits}